138paulmiller/aug/README.md

 ### Load scripts

-When compiling a script, the script source will be compiled to bytecode.
-Then the virtual machine will boot into this bytecode, execute the instructions, return, and reset state.
+When compiling a script, the source code will be compiled to bytecode.
+The virtual machine will boot into this bytecode, execute the instructions, and return.
+The virtual machine stack may or may not retain state, depending on the api call.
+For instance, **aug_execute** calls will reset the stack state, where as **aug_call** will retain the stack state after the operation.
+See [AUG FFI](#AUG FFI)
 Or in other words, it will execute the script.
 However, the script will retain the global state of its variables, this will allows users to modify the state of the script by calling on it's functions.

 ## Header Usage